 Winter doldrums got you down?
 It’s the perfect time to think about getting away from it all with a cheap spring break trip, whether that means a jaunt to sunnier shores, exploring Europe’s cultural centers, or a road trip to a destination closer to home.
 Teachers, college students, and parents with school-aged kids are most likely to book vacations during spring break, which usually falls sometime between March and April.
 But after long months of cold weather—not to mention a winter COVID-19 spike—just about everyone is feeling restless.

 Although some popular spring break spots ramp up their prices, we researched and found under-the-radar destinations that offer reasonable rates and fewer tourists, but just as much enjoyment.
-If you feel like you can’t afford a vacation at all, check out these spring break vacations that cost less than staying home.
+If you feel like you can’t afford a vacation at all, check out these underrated travel destinations.

 Thankfully, many countries are relaxing their coronavirus-related restrictions and welcoming back visitors from the United States.
 (Some, such as France and Canada, still require vaccination for entry; negative COVID-19 tests are also required to return to the United States from other countries.)
 So whether you’re thinking of a spring break road trip, spring break destination, or a mini vacation—even if you’re thinking ahead to a Memorial Day getaway—we’ve got ideas for you!

 Montego Bay, Jamaica